naka-lab/Serket/docs/modules/hac.md

 ---
 layout: default
 ---
-## HAC (Histogram of Acoustic Co-occurrences)
+## Histogram of Acoustic Co-Occurrences (HAC)

 ```
 hac.HACFeatureExtractor( filenames, ks, lags=[5,2], name="HACFeatureExtracter", **mfcc_params )
 ```

-`hac.HACFeatureExtractor` is a module for acoustic feature extractor based on the histogram of acoustic co-occurrence (HAC).
+`hac.HACFeatureExtractor` is a module for acoustic feature extraction based on the histogram of acoustic co-occurrences (HAC).
-It extracts HAC features from wave format files.
+It extracts HAC features from wave-format files.
 See [here](https://www.isca-speech.org/archive/interspeech_2008/i08_2554.html) for details about HAC.